roman-milk/roman-milk.github.io/human-android.md

  "OK!
 You can rely on me, don't worry!
 Elizabeth, I'll take car of it," John hung up the phone, with a look of exasperation, from the woman's harassing manor.
 Her anxiety was catching, so he took a couple of deep breaths to relax, and think it through.

  A neighbour was having a problem with her daughter and the latest episode of the drama left her in hospital.
 Elizabeth was waiting with her, and as usual, everything took far longer than expected.
 The son, Richard, was due home from a camping trip, with no-one to see him into the house, and he would be worried not knowing where they were.
-Report_Story #2